Book of Xyl

 "No, Great Mugowumpois," she answered, though she clearly was terrified.

 "This is Ayalala of the Sweetberry tribe," said Mugowumpois, stroking the furrikin's arm.
 Then she switched to the Elder tongue.
-"I know I've showed you this before, the soul that inhabits each shard, but indulge me a moment."
+"I know I've shown you this before, the soul that inhabits each shard, but indulge me a moment."

 Mugowumpois smiled gently at Ayalala and turned her around.
 Placing a hand over the furrikin's head, Mugowumpois increased the vibration around her aura until the shard of the soul became visible.